Multimodality Representation Learning: A Survey on Evolution, Pretraining and Its Applications: Multimodal Deep Learning Approaches

 Unifying architecture is designed to accept different modalities as input and train the model on multiple tasks to lessen the task-specific parameters as generic architecture.
 Li \textit{et al.} \cite{li2021towards} presented the unified model for text-only and vision-only tasks.
 The author put effort into creating a single suitable transformer-based pretrained model that can be finetuned on any modality for any downstream task.
 The foundation model is a transformer pretrained jointly on unpaired images and text.
 The pretraining is based on knowledge distillation from the teacher pretrained model for better joint training and gradient masking for balancing the parameters’ updates.
 The shared transformer that can encode all modalities for the different tasks by employing a task-specific classifier is used.
 The aspiration is to reduce the task and modality-specific parameters by bringing up a more generic model, and maximum computation occurs in the shared transformer module.

 The UNITER \cite{chen2020uniter} is a pretraining approach conducted at a large scale over four benchmark datasets.
 Joint embedding from both modalities is learned to perform heterogeneous downstream tasks.
 MLM, MRM (Masked Region Modeling), ITM (Image-Text Matching), and WRA (Word-Region Alignment) are employed as a pretraining task.
 Additionally, the pretraining task achieves global image text alignment using Conditional masking.
 Optimal Transport is the author's second concept for the WRA task to improve the alignment between images and words.
 Hu et al. \cite{hu2021unit} proposed a unified transformer for multitasking based on multimodal learning at a time.
 The proposed architecture uses a specialized encoder for each modality and a shared decoder for every task.
 DETR \cite{carion2020end} is used for visual features encoding and BERT \cite{devlin2018bert} performs the textual feature encoding.
 Contrastive learning is employed on multimodal data by Akbari et al. \cite{akbari2021vatt} to train a transformer encoder that processes audio, text, and video simultaneously.

 Wang et al. \cite{wang2022unifying} proposed the One For All (OFA) method, which unifies tasks and modalities via a sequence-to-sequence framework based on Unified vocabulary (for all kinds of the modality).
 OFA represents data of different modalities in a unified space that discretizes images and text to form a unified output vocabulary.
 They presented three qualities that a unifying model should support to maintain multitasking for any modality: (1) Task-Agnostic: handcraft instruction-based learning is utilized to achieve this property.
 (2) Modal-Agnostic: single Transformer-based architecture uses globally shared multimodal vocabulary to make it modal agnostic.
 (3) Task comprehensiveness: pretraining conducted on various unimodal and multimodal tasks to achieve task comprehensiveness.
+The transformer is the backbone of the encoder-decoder unified network for the pretraining, finetuning, and zero-shot tasks.
+It considers multimodality and multitasking to make it more generalized for unseen tasks.
+OFA achieved SOTA on multimodal and outperforms other well-known pretrained for unimodal.
+As in GPT \cite{radford2018improving} and BART \cite{lewis2019bart}, BPE (Byte-Pair Encoding) is used to divide a sequence of words into sub-word sequences and embed them into features.